xalaida/laravel-geonames/README.md

 ## 🔨 To Do

-- [x] refactor with base seeder.
-- [x] add downloader decorator that uses already downloaded files instead of updating them even if size is changed (prevent de-sync at UTC 00:00 when new file is uploaded during seed process).
-- [x] refactor seeders to use DI parser and downloader.
-- [x] remove wildcard updatable attributes syntax, need to specify them directly
-- [x] fix dailyUpdate process
-- [x] add possibility to seed continents from `no-country.zip`
-- [x] add possibility download multiple sources by country codes
-- [x] add possibility to define download sources (only cities, no-countries or archive for specific countries)
-- [ ] update fixture for alternate names (UA, PL and common (all))
 - [ ] refactor seeders trait (consider adding composite seeder or something)
 - [ ] add index to `updated_at` column
 - [ ] feature fulltext search